isomerpages/moe-damaipri/_our-school/General Information.md

 ### Road safety
 * Students must use pedestrian crossings while crossing the roads.
-* Students are to refer to next page for the safety routes to and from school.
+* Students are to refer below for the safety routes to and from school.
 * Road safety walks and talks will be organized by the school to familiarise the students.

 ### Safety Routes and Gate Opening Information